-Figure 2: Growth in flood exposure in low - income countries (1980-2010).
+Figure 2: Growth in Flood Exposure in Low-Income Countries (1980-2010).

 Source: GAR, 2011

-Rising temperatures and changing rainfall patterns due to climate change can lead to increase in temperature and decrease in mean precipitation causing an increase in the frequency and severity of droughts and heat waves.
+Rising temperatures and changing rainfall patterns due to CC can lead to increase in temperature and decrease in mean precipitation causing an increase in the frequency and severity of droughts and heat waves.
 Moreover, increasingly warm ocean surface temperature generates more and stronger cyclones, as well as commensurate flooding in the aftermath.

-2.4.2 Challenges in incorporating climate change risks into disaster planning
+3.4.2 Challenges in Incorporating Climate Change Risks into Disaster Planning

-There are several points of departure, when one considers climate change in comparison to traditional notions of disaster risks.
-Climate change may expose people to risks in the long term while disaster risks for which governments traditionally plan, may have had a comparatively shorter time-frame.
-Climate change is understood from an environmental science perspective while disaster risk reduction has traditionally focused on event and incident management, risk mitigation and exposure reduction.
-Climate change impacts have a very high degree of uncertainty and it is difficult to predict impacts on populations solely on the basis of past or present trends, because of the complex, non-linear feedback loops in the climate system, complex impact patterns and continual increase in GHG concentrations.

-It is difficult to isolate direct impacts of climate change as many localized factors are also at play.
-Moreover it is often difficult to collect and access meteorological data of sufficiently high resolution and continuity, which is crucial for detecting important local and regional scale climatic trends as well as validating regional projections of climate models (and hence reducing uncertainties in the predictions).
+There are several points of departure, when one considers CC in comparison to traditional notions of disaster risks.
+CC may expose people to risks in the long term while disaster risks for which governments traditionally plan, may have had a comparatively shorter time-frame.
+CC is understood from an environmental science perspective while DRR has traditionally focused on event and incident management, risk mitigation, and exposure reduction.
+CC impacts have a very high degree of uncertainty and it is difficult to predict its impact on populations solely on the basis of past or present trends, because of the complex, non-linear feedback loops in the climate system, complex impact patterns, and continual increase in GHG concentrations.
+It is difficult to isolate direct impacts of CC as many localised factors are also at play.
+Moreover, it is often difficult to collect and access meteorological data of sufficiently high resolution and continuity, which is crucial for detecting important local- and regional-scale climatic trends as well as validating regional projections of climate models (and hence reducing uncertainties in the predictions).

-The next section explores international policy frameworks and discourses for human development, climate change adaptation and DRR to drive home the fact that convergence in these arenas is underway, and linking up with national programmes and policies.
+The next section explores international policy frameworks and discourses for HD, CCA, and DRR to drive home the fact that convergence in these arenas is underway, and linking up with national programmes and policies.

-3. International frameworks for HD, DRR, and climate adaptation
+4. International Frameworks for Human Development, DRR, and Climate Adaptation

-This section of the working paper draws upon international initiatives, frameworks and indicators which establish the high level conceptions and paradigms in the three thematic areas of human development, climate change adaptation and DRR.
-As is clear from this overview, various international processes for DRR and climate adaptation are guiding and promoting a shift at regional and national levels towards a human development aspiration, built upon the conceptions of vulnerability reduction through resilience building.
+This section of the paper draws upon international initiatives, frameworks, and indicators which establish the influential conceptions and paradigms in the three thematic areas of HD, CCA, and DRR.
+As is clear from this overview, various international processes for DRR and climate adaptation are guiding and promoting a shift at regional and national levels towards a HD aspiration, built upon the conceptions of vulnerability reduction through resilience building.

-3.1 International frameworks for Human Development
+4.1 International Frameworks for Human Development

-Over the years, the Human Development Reports (HDRs) have provided the international context for HD, and gradually broadened the concept by introducing contemporary themes.
-The 2010 HDR defines human development as "the expansion of people's freedoms to live long, healthy and creative lives; to advance other goals they have reason to value; and to engage actively in shaping development equitably and sustainably on a shared planet.
-People are both the beneficiaries and the drivers of human development, as individuals and in groups."
+Over the years, the HDRs have provided the international context for HD, and gradually broadened the concept by introducing contemporary themes.
+The 2010 HDR defines HD as 'the expansion of people's freedoms to live long, healthy and creative lives; to advance other goals they have reason to value; and to engage actively in shaping development equitably and sustainably on a shared planet.
+People are both the beneficiaries and the drivers of HD, as individuals and in groups.'

 The HDR for 2011 brings climate risk into sharp focus, while arguing that sustainability and equity cannot be pursued exclusive of each other.
 Sustainability in HDR 2011 relates to environmental concerns linked to developmental pathways.
-The logic of a joint approach is that while environmental degradation has adverse impacts on the development of the most vulnerable people, unequal human development also intensifies environmental degradation.
-Climate risks, chronic environmental degradation and extreme events are presented as threats to sustaining progress towards human development goals.
+The logic of a joint approach is that while environmental degradation has adverse impacts on the development of the most vulnerable people, unequal HD also intensifies environmental degradation.
+Climate risks, chronic environmental degradation, and extreme events are presented as threats to sustaining progress towards HD goals.
 The only way forward for countering these threats is finding win-win strategies which constantly seek equitable solutions for problems of sustainability.